samjahrmarkt/samjahrmarkt.github.io/README.md

 ## Most Populated Countries
 ![population](https://github.com/samjahrmarkt/samjahrmarkt.github.io/blob/master/population.png?raw=true)
 The U.S. Census Bureau displays the nations with the highest populations as of July 1st, 2020.
-Dominating the first and second of this list are China and India with 1,394,015,977 and 1,326,093,247, respectively.
-United States distantly follows with 329,877,505 people.
-The Census is mandated by the Constitution and conducted by the U.S. Census Bureau; everyone living in the United States is required by law to be counted in the 2020 Census.
-Though the site does not explicitly describe the method at which they recieved this data in other nations, one could assume its a similar method of formation.
-The U.S. population clock is based on a series of short-term projections for the resident population of the United States.
-To learn more about the U.S. Census/U.S. demographics, visit: https://www.census.gov.
+The Census is mandated by the Constitution and conducted by the U.S. Census Bureau; everyone living in the United States is required by law to be counted in the Census, annually.
+Dominating the first and second of this list are China and India with popoulations of 1,394,015,977 and 1,326,093,247, respectively.
+The United States distantly follows with 329,877,505 people.
+Though the site does not explicitly describe the method at which they recieved this data in other nations, one could assume its a similar method of formation to the U.S. To learn more about the U.S. Census/U.S. demographics, visit: https://www.census.gov.
 For more international population information, visit the U.S. Census Bureau's international database.